A comparison between Mimecast and Proofpoint, two market leading email security vendors.

 Mimecast and Proofpoint both offer a comprehensive archiving solution.
-Proofpoint offer Archiving as bundled with their ‘Pro’ Essentials platform, while Mimecast offers it on their higher level of email security.
+Proofpoint offer Archiving as bundled with their ‘Pro’ Essentials platform, while Mimecast offers it as an optional feature at all three levels of their email security.
 Proofpoint offers a retention period of up to ten years, while Mimecast allows customers to upgrade to perpetual retention, at a later date.

 Here’s how the pricing compares for Mimecast and Proofpoint Essentials.
 You can scroll across to see the full table.

 Mimecast Comprehesive Defense

 As two mature Email Security Gateway solutions, there are a lot of similarities between the two platforms.
 Both provide comprehensive threat protection features, admin controls, and data loss prevention.